olpal/ESaMS/README.md

 ESaMS
 =====

-The Event Scheduling and Management System (ESaMS) is designed to manage, schedule, display and track a repository of events
+The Event Scheduling and Management System (ESaMS) is ASP.Net web based system designed to manage, schedule, display and track a repository of events stored in a SQL database.